How To: Get Rid of Gophers

 Once a gopher has been caught, you will need to fill the tunnels and repair the holes to discourage new gophers from moving into their vacated burrows.

 For a similarly humane removal method, consider sending the gophers packing on their own using repellent.
 First, plan an exit route you hope they follow out and away from your property.
-Then, place castor oil pellets (buy online), peppermint oil, and even fabric softener sheets in the burrows nearest your house to start.
+Then, place castor oil pellets, peppermint oil, or fabric softener sheets in the burrows nearest your house to start.

 One or two days later, place additional repellent in burrows further out—and closer to your desired exit point at the far edge of your yard.
 This will push the gophers away from the source and out.